 Multiple myeloma is a rare and highly heterogeneous hematologic malignancy, and the clinical research certainly plays a fundamental role in the management of patients with this disease.
-To deal with such a complex scenario, in 2009, a group of European hematologists pull together to increase their understanding of multiple myeloma and to produce effective research projects and clinical trials.
-These efforts resulted in the creation of the European Myeloma Network (EMN).
-According to the recently updated bylaw in 2017, the network board is composed of renowned experts in the hematologic field: Pieter Sonneveld from the Netherlands (Chairman), Mario Boccadoro from Italy (Secretary), Jesus Fernando San Miguel Izquierdo from Spain (Member), Herman Cristoph Einsele from Germany (Member), Meletios Athanasios Dimopoulos from Greece (Member), and Heinz Ludwig from Austria (Member).
+To deal with such a complex scenario, in 2005, a group of European hematologists pull together to increase their understanding of multiple myeloma and to produce effective research projects and clinical trials.
+These efforts resulted in the creation of the European Myeloma Network (EMN), a non profit organization.

 It all started as a small group of investigators, and today the EMN represents the major European, international association in multiple myeloma and related conditions.
 As for its structure, the EMN headquarters are located in Rotterdam and the EMN central office closely collaborates with the data center and Italian branch of the network, namely the EMN Research Italy.
 Various countries are in fact represented within this big cooperation, and the EMN is a wide platform that can be used by European investigators to start new trials and collaborative initiatives.